jkwellyn/orb_archetyper/README.md

 Command line application to generate an auto-wired project type for AQA.

-Supported project types include:
+Supported project types inlcude:
-1. Command line application
+1. Command line applications
 2. Test Project (aka test launcher)
 3. Utility Project (e.g. a client for a service)
-4. Core project
+4. Core project (e.g. SQL or Rest Connection manager)

 Projects are created with a predefined structure and are autorired with a set configuration.
 This inlcudes: